Can You Use A Cash-Out Refinance To Buy A Second Home?

 HELOC

-A revolving second-lien line of credit that lets you draw funds as needed, though rates are usually variable.
+A revolving second-lien line of credit lets you draw funds as needed, though rates are usually variable.

 Using Savings Or Investments

-Delaying The Purchase
+Delaying the Purchase

 For some borrowers, waiting and building more cash may be the lower-risk move.

-When This Strategy Makes The Most Sense
+When This Strategy Makes the Most Sense

 Using a cash-out refinance to help buy a second home is usually strongest when:

-- you have substantial equity in your current home
+- You have substantial equity in your current home

-- your credit and DTI are strong
+- Your credit and debt-to-income ratio are strong

-- the new refinance payment still fits comfortably in your budget
+- The new refinance payment still fits comfortably in your budget

-- you plan to keep the properties long enough to justify the upfront costs
+- You plan to keep the properties long enough to justify the upfront costs

 The Bottom Line

-This strategy can work when you have strong equity, stable income, and a clear long-term plan.
-It can work poorly when it stretches your primary-home payment, resets your mortgage at a worse rate, or leaves you under-reserved after taking on a second property.
+This strategy can work when you have strong equity, stable income and a clear long-term plan.
+It can work poorly when it stretches your primary-home payment, resets your mortgage at a worse rate or leaves you under-reserved after taking on a second property.

 Frequently Asked Questions

-Can Cash-Out Refinance Proceeds Be Used To Buy A Second Home?
+Can Cash-Out Refinance Proceeds Be Used To Buy a Second Home?

-What Is The Main Limitation?
+What Is the Main Limitation?

 The main limitation is qualification.
-You need enough equity, strong enough income, and a manageable debt load to support the larger refinance and, if applicable, the second-home loan.
+You need enough equity, strong enough income and a manageable debt load to support the larger refinance and, if applicable, the second-home loan.

-Do I Need A Certain Amount Of Equity?
+Do I Need a Certain Amount Of Equity?

 Can FHA Or VA Cash-Out Refinance Be Used For This?

-Is A HELOC Or Home Equity Loan Sometimes Better?
+Is a HELOC Or Home Equity Loan Sometimes Better?

 Yes.
 If your current first-mortgage rate is especially low, a second-lien product may let you preserve that rate rather than replacing the whole mortgage.